 But over the past decade, actual traffic trends have bucked predictions.
 In some places, traffic volumes have held steady; in others, they’re falling.
-This conundrum has got Sightline blogger Clark Williams-Derry asking, “Dude, where are my cars?”
-(Photo credit: danielle scott, flickr, modified)
+This conundrum got Sightline researcher Clark Williams-Derry asking, “Dude, where are my cars?”

 Posts on Dude, Where Are My Cars?

 Yet traffic forecasts still assume steady growth.